-Our School Improvement Team meets on Tuesdays once each month from 8:00 - 9:00am.
-The purpose is to facilitate the implementation of the School Improvement Plan that was developed by the entire staff.
-The School Improvement Team is composed of the team leaders from each of the grade level and/or content teams, the leaders of the action teams and the administrative team.
+Cascade Leadership Council, our school improvement team meets once per month on scheduled Mondays in the Career Center.
+The purpose of CLC is to facilitate the implementation of the School Improvement Plan that was developed by the entire staff.
+The Cascade Leadership Council is composed of the team leaders from each of the grade level and/or content teams, the leaders of the action teams and the administrative team.